saramcel/School_District_Analysis/README.md

 Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
 1. There were 416 fewer students in the total number of students (see Result 1).
-2. The average scores for reading/math and the percent passing for math all decreased slightly, but the percent passing reading did not change (see Result 1).
+2. The school district average scores for reading/math and the percent passing for math all decreased slightly, but the percent passing reading did not change (see Result 1).
 3. There were slightly lower scores for Thomas High School readng and math averages and percent passing math, but the percent passing reading increased very slightly. (see Result 2)
-4. Sometimes the output could not show changes--For example, in Result 4, all 9th graders resulted in NaNs.
+4. The average of NaNs in 9th grade at Thomas High School is also NaN (see Result 4).